 Audiences include people for up to 90 days at a time.

-Beyond having the advantage over the pixel, the “opened and submitted” audience will also be more complete and accurate than a customer file custom audience, which relies on the email address matching up to a user’s Facebook profile.
+Beyond having the advantage over the pixel, the “opened and submitted” This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More will also be more complete and accurate than a customer file custom audience, which relies on the email address matching up to a user’s Facebook profile.

 2. Video View Custom Audiences